HerrMotz/bachelor-thesis/publication/main.typ

 - the query language SPARQL (see @heading:sparql).

-This chapter introduces the parts of the recommendation which are relevant to this work and builds a bridge to concrete conventions around RDF, i.#sym.space.punct\e.
-Wikibase.

-This chapter introduces the parts of the recommendation which are relevant to this work and builds a bridge to concrete conventions around RDF, i.#sym.space.punct\e.
-Wikibase.
+This chapter introduces the parts of the recommendation which are relevant to this work and builds a bridge to concrete conventions around RDF, i.e. Wikibase.

 #todo[
 - What are alternatives to RDF databases?
 - How do RDF databases work?
 - Which query languages work / are used on RDF databases?
-]

-#todo[
-  What is a reifier good for/used for (irl)?
 ]

 #todo[